Marshal of the Empire

+Napoleon near Borodino, an 1897 painting by Vasily Vereshchagin.
+Several Marshals (recognisable by their white-feathered bicornes) are depicted in the painting.

 Marshal of the Empire (Maréchal d'Empire) was a civil dignity during the First French Empire.
 It was established by Sénatus-consulte on 18 May 1804 and to a large extent reinstated the formerly abolished title of Marshal of France.
 According to the Sénatus-consulte, a Marshal was a grand officer of the Empire, entitled to a high-standing position at the court and to the presidency of an electoral college.

-Although in theory reserved "to the most distinguished generals", in practice Emperor Napoleon granted the title according to his own wishes and convictions and made at least a few controversial choices.
-Although not a military rank, a Marshal displayed four silver stars, while the top military rank, General of Division, displayed three stars.
+Although in theory reserved "to the most distinguished generals", in practice Emperor Napoleon I granted the title according to his own wishes and convictions and made at least a few controversial choices.
+Although not a military rank, a Marshal displayed four silver stars, while the highest rank in the French Imperial Army, divisional general, displayed three stars.
 Furthermore, the Marshalate quickly became the prestigious sign of the supreme military attainment and it became customary that the most significant commands be given to a Marshal.
-Each Marshal held his own coat of arms, was entitled to special honours and several of them held top functions within the army.
+Each Marshal held his own coat of arms, was entitled to special honours, and several of them held top functions within the army.
 They wore distinctive uniforms and were entitled to carry a baton, which was a symbol of their authority.